japila-books/spark-sql-internals/docs/spark-sql-JoinEstimation.md

 [CBO] Unsupported join type: [joinType]
 ```

-NOTE: `estimate` is used exclusively when `BasicStatsPlanVisitor` is requested to link:spark-sql-BasicStatsPlanVisitor.adoc#visitJoin[estimate statistics and query hints of a Join logical operator].
+NOTE: `estimate` is used exclusively when `BasicStatsPlanVisitor` is requested to spark-sql-BasicStatsPlanVisitor.md#visitJoin[estimate statistics and query hints of a Join logical operator].